irdest/irdest/docs/user/src/ratman/ratmand.md

  - `<address>` contains the main address part.
 Domain names (provided you have a working DNS setup) are also accepted.
  - `<port>` finally the port to connect to
- - `L` indicates whether the peer should use a "limited" connection

 ### `-f`, `--peer-file`